Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 Are there dress codes for Michelin restaurants in Singapore?

-Yes, most Michelin starred restaurants require “smart casual” or “smart elegant” dress codes.
-Check the restaurant’s official site for details before your visit.
+Yes, most Michelin starred restaurants require smart casual or smart elegant dress codes.
+Check the restaurant’s official site for specifics before your visit.